 - a firearm.3

-A charge of grand theft is known as a wobbler under California law, meaning it can be charged either a misdemeanor or a felony.4 Either charge may result in:
+A charge of grand theft is known as a wobbler under California law, meaning it can be charged either as a misdemeanor or a felony.4 Either charge may result in:

 - imprisonment, and